Counselling to help you deal with what’s difficult

 I’m not sure about investing in myself – am I being selfish?

 No!
 Your life is worth the investment as much as anybody else’s.
-I know you’ve heard this before but we can’t help others unless we help ourselves.
-Think of the oxygen masks on a plane – you have to put yours on first.
-I have personal experience of this worry and what I noticed in my own counselling was the more ‘work’ I did on myself and my own needs, the greater my capacity to be there for others without feeling burnt out and drained.
+And we can’t help others until we help ourselves.
+Think of those oxygen masks on a plane – you have to put yours on first.
+I worried about this too when I was a client and I found the more ‘work’ I did on myself and my own needs, the greater my capacity to be there for others – without feeling burnt out and drained.
 Maybe it’s time you did something just for you.

-What if talking about my problems makes them worse – can counselling really make a difference?
+What if talking about my problems makes them worse ?

-I understand how hard it is to talk about difficult things.
-But if you have a problem, you’ve tried the ‘I’ll let it sort itself out’ approach and your still struggling?
-Then I’d say that approach isn’t working.
-I can help you deal with the emotions that come up as we talk and share techniques and practices you can use outside counselling.
-And as a previous client said: “Be prepared for it to be hard and to take time but change is possible.
-If you want to live a happy life then even when things get tough it’s worth the struggle”.
+I understand how hard it can be to talk about things.
+But if you’ve tried the ‘I’ll let it sort itself out’ approach and you’re still struggling?
+Then that approach isn’t working.
+I can help you deal with the emotions that come up and share techniques you can use outside counselling.
+And as a previous client said: “Change is possible.
+If you want to live a happy life then even when it gets tough it’s worth the struggle”.

 Can I trust you?

 Not immediately.
-You can trust that I’m a qualified and accredited counsellor but trust between people takes time to build.
-I wouldn’t recommend anyone trust someone without knowing them.
-And if you’re feeling mistrustful that’s fine, we’ll always work at your pace and allow plenty of time for us to get to know each other so you can decide if you trust me or not.
+You can trust that I’m a qualified and experienced counsellor but trust takes time.
+I wouldn’t recommend trusting anyone without knowing them.
+And if you’re feeling mistrustful that’s fine, we’ll work at your pace and allow plenty of time to get to know each other.
+Then you can decide how trustworthy I am.

 I find talking about myself really difficult.